thanhtrungvo8401/Portal/README.md

+HOW TO RUN PROJECT
+.env.development
-npm run dev => .env.development
+> npm run dev: In localhost, development time

+.env.production
-npm run build and start => .env.production
+> npm run build
+> npm run start:dev or start:pro

+.env.local
-.env.local will overide all of these file => .env.local should be added into .gitignore
+will overide all of these file => .env.local should be added into .gitignore